Meat, Eggs and Dairy Label Guide

 American Grassfed Association®

-A grass-fed certification program with pasture-based standards, available to farms of all sizes and structures.
+A grass-fed certification program for pasture-based systems, available to farms of all sizes and structures.

-Strengths: Requires continuous access to pasture for all animals (cows, goats, sheep and pigs) and a diet of 100% grasses.
-Feedlots, cage confinement, added hormones and subtherapeutic antibiotics prohibited.
-100% compliance verified by auditors on farm every 12-15 months.
+Strengths: Requires access to pasture for all cows, goats, sheep and pigs and a diet of 100% grasses for ruminants.
+Feedlots, cage and crate confinement, added hormones and subtherapeutic antibiotics are prohibited.
+Compliance is assessed by auditors on farm.

 USDA Organic